-- B. § 11.9 of this Part presents all Ocean SAMP general policies, while § 11.10 of this Part integrates the regulatory standards into a regulatory process that ensures the Council's ability to uphold its mandatory requirements.
-To review both general policies and regulatory standards by topic area, please see these two sections. - C. Any assent holder of a CRMC-approved offshore development shall: - 1.
+- B. Section 11.9 of this Part presents all Ocean SAMP general policies, while § 11.10 of this Part integrates the regulatory standards into a regulatory process that ensures the Council's ability to uphold its mandatory requirements.
+To review both general policies and regulatory standards by topic area, please see these two sections. - C. Any assent holder of a CRMC-approved offshore development, as defined in § 11.10.1(A) of this Part, shall: - 1.
 Design the project and conduct all activities in a manner that ensures safety and shall not cause undue harm or damage to natural resources, including their physical, chemical, and biological components to the extent practicable; and take measures to prevent unauthorized discharge of pollutants including marine trash and debris into the offshore environment. - 2.
 Submit requests, applications, plans, notices, modifications, and supplemental information to the Council as required; - 3.
-Follow up, in writing, any oral request or notification made by the Council, within three (3) business days;
+Acknowledge, in writing, any oral request or notification made by the Council, within three (3) business days and follow up in writing on such request or notification within a reasonable period of time as determined jointly by the assent holder and CRMC considering the circumstances;

 - 4. Comply with the terms, conditions, and provisions of all reports and notices submitted to the Council, and of all plans, revisions, and other Council approvals, as provided in § 11.10.5 of this Part; - 5.
 Make all applicable payments on time; - 6.
-Conduct all activities authorized by the permit in a manner consistent with the provisions of this document, the Rhode Island Coastal Resources Management Program (Subchapter 00 Part 1 of this Chapter), and all relevant federal and state statutes, regulations and policies; - 7.
+Conduct all activities authorized by the assent in a manner consistent with the provisions of this document, the Rhode Island Coastal Resources Management Program, and all relevant federal and state statutes and regulations; - 7.
 Compile, retain, and make available to the Council within the time specified by the Council any information related to the site assessment, design, and operations of a project; and - 8.
 Respond to requests from the Council in a timeframe specified by the Council.
 (Note: this section moved in its entirety from § 11.10.1(D) - D. Administrative processing fee: For large-scale offshore developments, underwater cables, and other projects as determined by the Council, the CRMC may asses the applicant with an administrative processing fee to help defray costs to conduct the CZMA federal consistency review, including the mitigation negotiations.
 This fee shall be \$20,000.
 The Council cannot issue a conditional concurrence or an objection for failure to pay the fee.